apache/arrow-site/_posts/2022-10-17-arrow-parquet-encoding-part-3.md

 ## Additional Complications

-This series of posts has necessarily glossed over a number of details that further complicate matters:
+This series of posts has necessarily glossed over a number of details that further complicate actual implementations:

 * A `ListArray` may contain a non-empty offset range that is masked by a validity mask
 * Reading a given number of rows from a nullable field requires reading the definition levels and determining the number of values to read based on the number of nulls present